rhtra/tradeshub-assessment/README.md

 URL/addProperty [POST METHOD]

 To Do:
 Integrate Database for data collection (will include sql file to push)
+Pagination for get requests
+Message queue for writes